awsdocs/aws-doc-sdk-examples/dotnetv3/Polly/README.md

 - [SynthesizeSpeech](SynthesizeSpeechExample/) - Converts text to speech and saves the results in a file. (`SynthesizeSpeechAsync`)
 - [SynthesizeSpeechMarksExample](SynthesizeSpeechMarksExample/) - Synthesizes speech using speech marks. (`SynthesizeSpeechAsync`)

-## Running the Examples
+## Running the examples

-Once the example has been compiled, you can run it from the commandline by first navigating to the folder that contains the .csproj file, and then issuing the following command:
+After the example compiles, you can run it from the command line.
+To do so, navigate to the folder that contains the .csproj file, and then run the following command:

 ```
 dotnet run
 ```

-Or you can execute the example from within your IDE.
+Alternatively, you can run the example from within your IDE.

 ## Additional resources